-What is 'offsetting' ?The theory is that instead of reducing the amount of CO2 that you generate, you pay for someone else to reduce their CO2 emissions or absorb CO2 in some way.
+What is 'offsetting' ?The theory is that instead of reducing the amount of CO2 that people generate, they pay for someone else to reduce their CO2 emissions or absorb CO2 in some way.

 Methods of 'offsetting'Principally tree planting, energy conservation, and funding research (e.g. into energy conservation and renewable energy).

-Planting trees - pros and consThe theory is that by personally planting trees or contributing to a commercial organisation or charity that will do this, trees will be planted that will (as they grow) take up an amount of CO2 equal to what you generate.
+Planting trees - pros and consThe theory is that by personally planting trees or contributing to a commercial organisation or charity that will do this, trees will be planted that will (as they grow) take up an amount of CO2 equal to what someone generates.

-One problem is that the trees will take decades to absorb the CO2 but you are generating it now - and we need to reduce CO2 emissions now.
-Another problem is that the trees will give back the CO2 into the atmosphere eventually when they die and decompose, and so as well as planting the trees, you have to ensure that the land where they are planted remains as woodland indefinitely - impossible to guarantee, especially as forests are now dying from drought or being destroyed in forest fires.
-Finally, and crucially, the amount of land needed makes this unsustainable in the long term.
+One problem is that the trees will take decades to absorb the CO2 but it is being generated now - and CO2 emissions need to be reduced now.
+Another problem is that the trees will give back the CO2 into the atmosphere eventually when they die and decompose, and so as well as planting the trees, it is necessary to ensure that the land where they are planted remains as woodland indefinitely - impossible to guarantee, especially as forests are now dying from drought or being destroyed in forest fires.
+Finally, and crucially, the amount of land needed makes this unsustainable in the long term - see document 76.

 What others say

-ConclusionsWe do not believe that any of the methods of 'offsetting' should form part of the plans to tackle climate change.
-The world is producing too much CO2, and we need to tackle this head-on by taking responsibility and reducing our emissions to a sustainable level.
-'Offsetting' schemes probably do more harm than good by giving the impression that we can all carry on just as we are, with payment of just a few pounds/euros/dollars (and not asking awkward questions about whether they actually do any good).
+ConclusionsThere cannot be any confidence that any of the methods of 'offsetting' can be relied on, and so 'offsetting' should not be part of the plans to tackle climate change.
+The world is producing too much CO2, and the need is to tackle this head-on by taking responsibility and reducing emissions.
+'Offsetting' schemes probably do more harm than good by giving the impression that people can carry on just as they are, with payment of just a few pounds/euros/dollars (and not asking awkward questions about whether the schemes actually do any good).

 First published: 2007